databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_mapalgebra(tile, json_spec)

-    Performs map algebra on the tile tile.
+    Performs map algebra on the raster tile.

-    Employs the :code:`gdal_calc` command line tile calculator with standard numpy syntax.
+    Employs the :code:`gdal_calc` command line raster calculator with standard numpy syntax.
     Use any basic arithmetic supported by numpy arrays (such as \+, \-, \*, and /) along with logical operators (such as >, <, =).

     For this distributed implementation, all rasters must have the same dimensions and no projection checking is performed.

-    :param tile: A column containing the tile tile.
+    :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)
     :param json_spec: A column containing the map algebra operation specification.
     :type json_spec: Column (StringType)